Gears of War 3: Marketing and release

 According to Tim Sweeney, Gears of War 3 cost between $48,000,000 and $60,000,000 to develop.
 The game was officially unveiled on Late Night with Jimmy Fallon by Cliff Bleszinski, with a teaser trailer featuring the song "Heron Blue" by Sun Kil Moon.
 Prior to the official reveal, an advert for the game was accidentally displayed on the Xbox 360 Dashboard.

-Retail versions
+Retail editions

-The game was available for pre-order in three retail versions: Standard, Limited, and Epic.
+The game was available for pre-order in three retail editions: "Standard", "Limited", and "Epic".
 The game also has special character variants based on where the game was pre-ordered.
 Confirmed variants include Mechanic Baird, Commando Dom, Savage Grenadier Elite, and Savage Kantus.
 On May 23, 2011, Epic Games confirmed that an exclusive replica Retro Lancer designed by NECA will be available exclusively at GameStop, while a gold version of the replica Retro Lancer is also available exclusively at Play.com.